aved991/mlproject/README.md

-## end to end machine learning project
+## End to end machine learning project

+Mentioned the requirements in ## "requirements.txt" file